 When I first started this program, I believed I had strong self-awareness; however, the more I learned, the more I realized how much more there was to learn.
 Know thyself became my Masters mantra.
 My two-year journey made me look inwards as opposed to outwards; leading from within first before leading others.

 William O’Brien stated, “Whatever the reason, we do not pursue emotional development with the same intensity with which we pursue physical and intellectual development.
-This is all the more unfortunate because full emotional development offers the greatest degree of leverage on attaining our full potential” (as cited in Senge, 2006, p.
-133).
+This is all the more unfortunate because full emotional development offers the greatest degree of leverage on attaining our full potential”.

 Myers-Briggs Type Indicator Assessment

 During our first residency, we were asked to complete the Myers-Briggs Type Indicator (MBTI) assessment.
-“The MBTI assessment is a psychometric questionnaire designed to measure psychological preferences in how people perceive the world and make decisions” (Wikipedia, 2013).
+“The MBTI assessment is a psychometric questionnaire designed to measure psychological preferences in how people perceive the world and make decisions”.
 After completing the MBTI questionnaire, it turned out that I am an ENFJ – (E) extraversion, (N) intuition, (F) feeling, (J) judgment.

 “Extraverted types learn best by being able to talk and interact with others.
 By interacting with the physical world, extraverts are able to process and make sense of new information…Intuitive types prefer a learning atmosphere in which an emphasis is placed on meaning and associations.
-Insight is valued higher than careful observation, and pattern recognition occurs naturally for Intuitive types…Feeling types place an emphasis on issues and causes that can be personalized while they consider other people’s motives…Judging types will thrive when information is organized and structured, and they will be motivated to complete assignments to gain closure” (Wikipedia, 2013).
+Insight is valued higher than careful observation, and pattern recognition occurs naturally for Intuitive types…Feeling types place an emphasis on issues and causes that can be personalized while they consider other people’s motives…Judging types will thrive when information is organized and structured, and they will be motivated to complete assignments to gain closure”.